 What install teams need

 Install teams need routes, access, plant positions, and the kind of practical site notes that stop surprises.
-That is why the photo documentation and installation reference parts of the pack matter as much as the calculation side.
-A heat pump survey pack is not only for design approval.
+That is why the photo documentation and installation reference parts of the report matter as much as the calculation side.
+A heat pump survey report is not only for design approval.
 It is also an install-prep document.

 What usually goes wrong

-- The pack has enough information, but it is grouped badly, so the next team cannot find it quickly.
+- The report has enough information, but it is grouped badly, so the next team cannot find it quickly.

 - The electrical evidence is incomplete or photographed too loosely to be decisive.